meowterspace/Child-Protection/README.md

 There are only 2 forms you'll need to require an U18 to fill in.

-- A **parental consent** form is essential, you should not let a minor into an overnight hackathon without a correctly filled out one.
+- A **Parental consent** form is essential, you should not let a minor into an overnight hackathon without a correctly filled out one.
 It must be a hard (paper) document.
 You can find a template parental consent form [here].

 - A **Medical form** should collect basic emergency medical information or anything that could cause problems throughout the hackathon.
 A paper version is not neccessary and an online version would suffice if that suits you.
 Ideally you should be collecting mediacal data from all your attendees anyway :) You can find a template medical form [here].

 ### Child protection policies
+### Venue
+### Insurance
 ### Staff checks
 ### Staff training
 ### Data keeping
 ### Overnight security
 ### Seperate sleeping areas

+Sleeping areas for U18s should be:

+- **Completely seperate to adult sleeping areas**.
+They must be
+- **Gender seperated**.
+There should be seperate sleeping areas for Males and Females.
+You should recognise the existance of non-binary genders and allow them to sleep in an area they feel most comfortable in.
+- **Well advertised**.
+U18s should be aware of where their desegnated sleeping area is, and adults aware that they shouldn't enter.
+- **Enfoced**.
+Of course an U18 choosing to not sleep, or sleep at their workstation is fine.
+U18s should NOT use the adult sleeping areas and vice versa.
+The seperation of genders must also be enforced.

 ### Marking U18s
+Marking U18s somehow, typically with coloured wrist-bands, is a good idea.
+It allows you to enforce other U18 policies with more ease, and helps you spot them when you're in a pickle :)

 ### Signing in and out
+All U18s should be signed in and out of the building.
+You should also be checking if their parents have allowed them to leave unattended at the start and end of your event (specified on parental consent forms).

 - Bulleted
 - List